Loew's State Theatre

-The Loew’s State Theatre may have had the strangest lobby of all Missouri theaters.
-Although its graceful marble lobby was elegant, it also had an alley in the shape of an L running thrugh its center.
+The Loew’s State Theatre may have had the strangest lobby of all Missouri theatres.
+Although its graceful marble lobby was elegant, it also had an alley in the shape of an L running through its center.

 Entering the Loew’s State Theatre for the first time, one would have been surprised to find he couldn’t directly enter the auditorium from the lobby.
 He had to climb the marble stairs, cross the upper lobby and descend another marble staircase.

-The history of the alley doesn’t explain why theater architect Thomas Lamb or owner Marcus Loew designed the $1.2 million building this way.
+The history of the alley doesn’t explain why theatre architect Thomas Lamb or owner Marcus Loew designed the $1.2 million building this way.

 It started in the 1850’s with Isaac Walker, who owned this parcel of land.
 Walker recorded a deed on June 24, 1858, specifying that a 20 foot wide alley should run east and west through his land.
 Walker owned this property until 1919, when Marcus Loew purchased it to build his palace.